 With a cloud-first strategy, Manuka Health sought the latest functionality offered by Software-as-a-Service (SaaS) products.
 After independently evaluating several solutions, Oracle Enterprise Performance Management (EPM) Cloud, the leading financial planning and analysis solution on the market, was selected.

-An existing DXC Technology client, Manuka Health engaged DXC’s Oracle Practice as the preferred implementation partner and ongoing managed services provider.
+An existing DXC Technology client, Manuka Health engaged DXC’s Practice for Oracle as the preferred implementation partner and ongoing managed services provider.
 The credentials, in-depth understanding of Oracle EPM and unique IP from DXC’s Accelerate Templates were critical to the decision.

 DXC’s Oracle Planning Accelerate Templates, a suite of pre-built templates, leverage DXC’s in-depth knowledge, functional and technical IP built up over many years, and trusted partner relationship with Oracle.
 Designed to help customers take an integrated approach to key tasks, such as budgeting and forecasting, workforce planning, strategic modelling, activitybased costing and performance improvement, the templates allow organisations to get up and running quicker, while providing a best practice industry guideline.